NixOS/nix.dev/source/tutorials/nix-language.md

     x: y: x + y

+This can be used like a function that takes two arguments, but offers additional flexibility.

-The above function takes one argument and returns a function `y: x + y` with `x` set to passed value.
+The above function takes one argument and returns a function `y: x + y` with `x` set to the passed value.

 Example: